 In August 2017, the City of Antioch ("Antioch") filed a complaint against the Department seeking substantial damages and injunctive relief.
 In its first amended complaint, Antioch claims the Department breached a 1968 agreement relating to water quality available to Antioch in the Delta.
-Contra Costa Water District ("CCWD") was named as real party in interest in the case because Antioch's claim that the Department breached the 1968 agreement relates to an agreement that the Department and CCWD entered into in 2016.
-This case is in the pretrial stage, and a trial date has been preliminarily set for March 2019.
+Contra Costa Water District

+("CCWD") was named as real party in interest in the case because Antioch's claim that the Department breached the 1968 agreement relates to an agreement that the Department and CCWD entered into in 2016.
+This case has been set for trial in October 2019.
 The Department believes that even if Antioch is successful in its claims, the outcome would not have a material adverse effect on its ability to continue to operate and maintain the State Water Project or on the security for, or the Department's ability to repay, the Bonds.